-Authorized persons who may enter the Closed Room (except by special permission of the Chairman of the Tournament Committee) are: --
+Authorized persons who may enter the Closed Room (except by special permission of the Chairman of the Tournament Committee) are:

-- the Officer in Charge

-- the Tournament Director, scorers, recorders and board movers on duty in the Closed Room

-- the Chairman of the Appeals Committee and the members of the Appeals Committee on duty

-- the President of the E.B.L. - the Chairman of the Tournament Committee

-- the captains of the away teams (or their respective duly approved designates) but only for the purpose of recording; see B.3.9.b below.

-- two duly accredited journalists plus one representative of the Bulletin, all of whom must remain for the entire round in the Closed Room; the names of these must be notified to the Chairman of the Tournament Committee and each of them must watch at only one table.

-- Hotel staff for the provision of refreshments.
+- the Officer in Charge - the Tournament Director, scorers, recorders and board movers on duty in the Closed Room - the Chairman of the Appeals Committee and the members of the Appeals Committee on duty - the President of the E.B.L. - the Chairman of the Tournament Committee - the captains of the away teams (or their respective duly approved designates) but only for the purpose of recording; see B.3.9.b below. - two duly accredited journalists plus one representative of the Bulletin, all of whom must remain for the entire round in the Closed Room; the names of these must be given to the Chairman of the Tournament Committee and each must watch at one table only and not move to another. - Hotel staff for the provision of refreshments.